 - Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range, which will not exceed the specified range.

 This number range affects the operation of Adjusting the number of nodes in a node pool.
 For example, when the number of nodes in the current node pool has reached the maximum value within the range, the number of nodes cannot be increased again.

 Tolerations.
-You can specify this parameter for all the nodes of the node pool so that Pods that do not meet the relevant conditions cannot be scheduled to these nodes and will be drained from these nodes.
+You can specify this parameter for all the nodes of the node pool so that Pods that do not meet conditions cannot be scheduled to these nodes and are drained from these nodes.

 The value of Taints usually consists of